Overview

 Adding a credential

-zombiectl credential add <name> --value=<value> stores a secret in the current workspace’s vault.
+zombiectl credential add <name> --data=@- stores a JSON-shaped secret in the current workspace’s vault.
 The name is what you reference from TRIGGER.md.

-/v1/workspaces/{workspace_id}/credentials with a JSON body { "name": "...", "value": "..." }.
-The value is encrypted at rest; only the credential firewall can decrypt it when servicing a skill call.
+/v1/workspaces/{workspace_id}/credentials with the JSON body.
+Values are encrypted at rest; only the tool bridge can decrypt them when servicing an outbound call.

 Exit codes:

-0— stored.1— no workspace selected, or API error.2— missing<name>or--value.
+0— stored (or skip-if-exists).1— no workspace selected, or API error.2— missing<name>, missing--data, or invalid JSON.

 Listing credentials